interlay/interlay.github.io/docs/vault/overview.md

 ### Risks

-Running a Vault and providing liquidity to Interlay or Kintsugi does not come without risks.
+Running a Vault and providing liquidity to Interlay or Kintsugi comes with risks.
 Please research and understand the risks.

 1. **Exchange Rate and Collateralization**: Vaults provide collateral to back locked BTC.
 If the collateralization falls below the liquidation collateral threshold, the Vault is liquidated.
 In case of a liquidation, the [Vault's collateral is seized](vault/overview?id=severe-undercollateralization).
 Vaults with different collateral assets are [isolated](vault/overview?id=vault-isolation).
 This means that if, e.g., a Vault operator uses the same account id to run a DOT and USDC Vault, liquidating the DOT vault has no impact on the liquidation risk of the USDC Vault.
 [Learn how to maintain your collateralization here](vault/guide?id=managing-collateral).
 2. **Vault Client Offline**: If a Vault fails to process a redeem request from a user within the given time limit, then part or all of the Vaults collateral is slashed depending on the size of the redeem request.
 See [failed redeem requests for more details](vault/overview?id=failed-redeem).
 [The Vault uptime requirement is specified here](vault/installation?id=uptime).